unicode-org/message-format-wg/spec/syntax.md

 ```

 > **Note**
-> _External variables_ names are constrained by this namespace.
+> _External variables_ can be passed in that are not valid _names_.
+> Such variables cannot be referenced in a _message_, but are not otherwise
+> errors.

 ### Escape Sequences